BDE 4.14.0 Production release

 bool read(FILE *input);

-// Read x, y, and brightness from the specified 'input' file.
+/// Write x, y, and brightness to the specified `output` file

 void write(FILE *output) const;